edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0021-Profile-Changes.md

 ## Consequences/Considerations

-No validation on a device profile PUT will occur based on the terms above.
+No change validation on a device profile PUT will occur based on the terms above.
 If you want to add a new device resource, you use the add device   resource API (POST).
 You cannot add a device resource through device profile PUT calls unless there are no devices associated to the device profile.

 Note, the use of PATCH over PUT in the above APIs (example - the modification of a description on a device resource) is because there can be many device resources (100s or even 1000s) and if you need to change a single description, finding and updating that single device resource would be more time consuming, inefficient and complicated with PUT versus PATCH.
 In other words, using PUT, a user would have to send the whole Device Profile in order to modify the single device resource description.